 We are launching an Education scheme for schools to follow and therefore enhance their visit as an educational experience.
 These will be available on the Malta National Aquarium website as of September 2014.

-We are also developing an MNA Kids zone whereby we will be organising events and activities for kids to have fun and learn about the marine environment.
+During Kids club Saturdays we will be organising events and activities for kids to have fun and learn about the marine environment.
 Activities will include crafts, hands on interactions, group work, games and more.
 Application forms are available on the MNA facebook page or from the Aquarium reception.
 We also have a family membership scheme where children will be automatically entitled to join ‘Kids Zone’.